 3. Taste Bistecca Fiorentina

 Meat lovers have to try Bistecca Fiorentina, a traditional Florentine dish.
-You’ll see offers for this dish at every tourist trap restaurant, so important to go to a restaurant that actually does it well (it may be more expensive but it’s worth it) Try Perseus Fiesolano or Clubhouse which have been recommended to me by locals.
+You’ll see offers for this dish at every tourist trap restaurant, so important to go to a restaurant that actually does it well (it may be more expensive but it’s worth it) Try Perseus Fiesolano or Trattoria Mario which has been recommended to me by local friends, as I don’t eat steak!

 4. Enjoy gelato with a view of the Ponte Vecchio